Sophie-Mal/Sheffield-Paws/README.md

 * Struggled connecting my code to GitHub, every time I pushed a commit, it failed with the same error - I fixed this by changing the branch in GitHub Pages through the settings.
 By updating this to the correct folder, I was then able to push through my commits without fail.
 * I couldn't open each page through the internal or external browser, I used "pages/page_2.html" etc, and I changed this to "page_2.html" etc in order for this to work when switching pages within the website.
 * My CSS wasn't connected to the website and so the styling was not on any page.
 I used "styles/global.css" I updated this to "../styles/global.css" in order for this to connect to every page.
+* Links to each page were not working as they should.
+I updated the HTML from "../pages/page-2.html" to "pages/page-2.html".
+I did this for every page link.
+* Link to CSS was not working on every page.
+I updated the HTML from "..styles/global.css" to "styles/global.css".
+I did this on every page but this didn't work for any page except the Home page (index.html).

 Testing throughout: